-1. Preparation Phase

-Completion of steps to provide timely and accurate emergency event preparation following an alert from the U.S. NWS or the company's private weather service, or the government of Puerto Rico has declared a state of emergency or when an event Is known to be imminent or has occurred, in accordance with the Emergency Response Plan, for an event expected to affect the compan"s service territory.

-Completion of each step count separately:

-Base Plan: Section 1.1 Event-level categorization Event Type and Activation Level is based on weather 6.3.
-Annex A: determined and forecasts, system resiliency Section 4 assessment and available documented when resources.
-LER activated.
-Base Plan: Section 1.2 Press releases issued/text messages/emails 10.1, Annex A: sent.
-Section 7 1.3 Municipal conference Base Plan: Section Interagency/municipal calls held.
-10.3 Annex A: conference calls held.
-Section 7 Participating in agency interactions through the activated PREMB zones EOCs. and KA representatives embedded in the ROCCs.
-Base Plan: Section 1.4 Critical & essential Critical and essential customers alerted - based 10 customers refer to the on established list with Community Lifeline current information.
-Customers.
-1.5 Point of contact for critical Contact lists are Critical Facilities are facilities alerted - based on stored separately facilities that provide established list with current services to public information. health and safety.
-1.6 Company compliance Base Plan: Section Evidence of ongoing with the training program as 12.3 training, including specified in the Emergency courses, drills, and exercises.
+Description Metrics Location Comments 1.
+Preparation Phase Completion of steps to provide timely and accurate emergency event preparation following an alert from the U.S. NWS or the company's private Completion of each step counts separately: 1.1 Event-level categorization is based on weather forecasts, system resiliency assessment and available resources.
+Base Plan: Section 6.3.
+Annex A: Section 4 Event Type and Activation Level determined and documented when LER activated. the government of Puerto Rico, has declared a state of emergency or when 1.2 Press releases issued/text messages/emails sent.
+Base Plan: Section 10.1, Annex A: Section 7 emergency or when an event Is known to be imminent or has occurred, in accordance with the Emergency Response Plan, for an event expected to affect the company''s service territory.
+1.3 Municipal conference calls held.
+Base Plan: Section 10.3 Annex A: Section 7 Interagency/municipal conference calls wereheld.
+Participating in agency interactions through the activated PREMB zones EOCs, and KA representatives embedded in the ROCCs.
+1.4 Critical & essential customers alerted - based on established list with current information.
+Base Plan: Section 10 Critical and essential customers refer to the Community Lifeline Customers.
+1.5 Point of contact for critical facilities alerted - based on established list with current information.
+Contact lists are stored separately Critical Facilities are facilities that provide services to public health and safety.
+1.6 Company compliance with the training program as Base Plan: Section 12.3 Evidence of ongoing training, including